turingschool/mod-0-curriculum/session1/index.md

 Find the homework in your Mod 0 Trello Board.
 Contact your instructors if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)

-Also, please note that the Mod 1 Prework takes about 40 hours total to complete.
-Part of your HW this week is to create a calendar for Mod 0 where you can plan how to spend your time on classes, HW, and the Mod 1 Prework!
+Also, please note that the Mod 1 Pre-work takes about 40 hours total to complete.
+Part of your HW this week is to create a calendar for Mod 0 where you can plan how to spend your time on classes, HW, and the Mod 1 Pre-work!

 **If you find yourself falling behind, it is your responsibility to reach out to your TAs early!**